Fact check: Does Vodka prevent COVID-19

 Fact check: Has Russia actually found coronavirus vaccine

 On the other hand, alcohol can impair the immune responses in your respiratory pathways, which increases the risk of getting respiratory infections.
-It also reduces the number of white blood cells in your lungs, which impacts the activity of marcophages, the white blood cell that fights viral infections.
+It also reduces the number of white blood cells in your lungs, which impacts the activity of macrophages, the white blood cell that fights viral infections.

 The Centers for Disease Control (CDC), USA only recommends topical use of alcohol in the form of hand sanitisers to prevent COVID-19.
 It also says that you must wash your hands with soap and clean water for 20 seconds.